jwpconsulting/projectify/docs/rules.md

 restricts an action based on whether a workspace is within trial limits.
 Trial limits are defined as a workspace only being able to have a finite amount of individual resources.
-For example, there currently is a limit of 2 of workspace users and workspace user invites.
+For example, there currently is a limit of 2 of workspace users and team member invites.